OSAC logo

 The U.S. Department of State has not included a Kidnapping “K” Indicator on the Travel Advisories for the Dominican Republic.

 There is a low risk of kidnapping in the Dominican Republic.
-Victims of reported cases include businesspersons, family members, and common citizens.
+However, victims of the few reported cases include businesspersons, family members, and common citizens.
 Some victims have reported being abducted by men in police uniforms or similar clothing and having been told that their identity needed to be verified.
-Kidnappers take victims to an undisclosed location and hold them from a few hours to a couple of days.
+Kidnappers take victims to an undisclosed location and hold them from a few hours to a couple of days, most commonly in exchange for ransom.
+Foreigners may be more frequent targets of kidnapping for ransom schemes because of perceived affluence.
+Remain aware of your surroundings, stay in accommodations that have a searchable internet presence like hotels rather than apartments, and don’t accept rides from unmarked cars.

 Terrorism